Mark Rothko: Exhibitions

+From March 14 to August 23, 2026, Fondazione Palazzo Strozzi exhibited Rothko in Florence, curated by Christopher Rothko and Elena Geuna.
+The exhibit traced his career and examined his “special bond with Florence” and was accompanied by exhibits at the Museo di San Marco (where some works will be presented with the frescoes of Fra Angelico) and the Vestibule of the Biblioteca Medicea Laurenziana.

 Resale market

 Prices for Rothko's work on the secondary market and at auction rose significantly toward the end of his career and after his death, and have consistently remained among the highest for works of art by a modern or contemporary artist.
 Three years prior to his death, a work by Rothko sold on the secondary market for $22,000; in 2003 a painting by Rothko sold for $7,175,000.
 Rothko's paintings sold at successively higher prices at auction through the mid-2010s, reaching $86.8 million in 2012, a record for Rothko and, at the time, a new nominal value record for any postwar painting sold at a public auction.

 Works by Rothko have continued to regularly achieve prices at auction ranging as high as $80 million through the 2020s.
 His painting No. 6 (Violet, Green and Red) sold in 2014 for $186 million.